ARKlab/Ark.Starters.SPA/README.md

 To update a specific package, you can use `npm update package_name` This will update the package to the 'wanted' version, which is the maximum version that satisfies the versioning range specified in package.json.

+In order to Update all packages you can also use the command `npx npm-check-updates` that upgrades your package.json dependencies to the latest versions, ignoring specified versions.

 # Features

 - **Diverse Examples:** From simple buttons to complex navigation menus, the project covers a wide range of UI elements commonly found in web and mobile applications.